PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 page](https://developer.salesforce.com/signup).

-Once you have a Salesforce organization for testing, you will need to complete the following three tasks to configure the environment for the **SalesforceAppOwnsDataEmbedding** project.
+Once you have a Salesforce organization for testing, you will need to complete the following setup tasks to configure the environment for the **SalesforceAppOwnsDataEmbedding** project.

--   Add remote site settings for the Azure AD token endpoint and the Power BI Service API
+-   Add remote site settings for Azure AD and Power BI Service API

 -   Create an Azure AD application to call the Power Service API